Floods hit several states in Malaysia; thousands evacuated

 Mr Tan said Malaysia's Meteorological Department had issued a "danger" (red) weather warning for Mersing and Kota Tinggi, while a "severe" (orange) weather warning was in place for Segamat, Muar, Batu Pahat, Kluang, Pontian, Kulai and Johor Baru.

-In Pahang's Rompin district, the flood situation had worsened, with 681 people from 176 families evacuated on Sunday, surging from 345 people from 92 families the night before.
+In Pahang's Rompin district, the flood situation had worsened, with 681 people from 176 families evacuated yesterday, surging from 345 people from 92 families last Saturday evening.

-Flooding in remote parts of Sarawak in East Malaysia had made cooking impossible in many areas, with gas cylinders going empty and wood dampened by the rain, the Malaysiakini news site reported.
+Flooding in remote parts of Sarawak in East Malaysia had made cooking impossible in many areas, with gas cylinders going empty and wood dampened by the rain, the Malaysiakini news site reported yesterday.

 Around 500 people from the Lakiput ethnic group in remote Kampung Kuala Tutoh had been marooned by 0.7m of water and were unable to make a six-hour boat ride to the nearest town as it was too dangerous, the news site reported.